CixoDevelop/Susci/README.md

  * Scheduler has been broken down into smaller functions
  * Time management improved

-## Then the project manager and documentation will be added
+## The project manager will be recreated and documentation will be added